 Best Happy Hour In The City

 Happy hour in The Winslow is the only time going out and drinking actually make me feel like I am making adult decisions.
 I’m slightly sophisticated while ever remaining fiscally responsible.
-The friendly and attentive staff know my drink (or drinks to be more accurate), the prices are more than reasonable, especially in this city and for what you get, and I wouldn’t want to cap off the work day with any other Happy Hour in any other bar.
+The friendly and attentive staff know my drink (or drinks to be more accurate), the prices are more than reasonable, especially in this city and for what you get, and I wouldn’t want to cap off the work day with any other Happy Hour in any other bar in Alphabet City.

 I love you Happy Hour, and I always will.
 Talk Soon.